 However, some of the historic buildings might be difficult to enter for some people and there are areas with steep inclines and uneven terrain.

-To help, you can get a map from a member of staff where this suggests a wheelchair route around the museum.
+To help, you can get a map from a member of staff that suggests a wheelchair route around the museum.

 Assistance dogs are welcome.
 You can find water bowls at the entrance of the museum and near the café and you can pick up a pooper scooper at the museum, too.